run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/release/use/suspend-release.md

 1. Access the functionality through the main menu Processes \> Release Management \> Release;

-2. Find the release request you want to suspend, click on it and then on the button “More Options”.
+2. Find the release you want to suspend, click on it and then on the button “More Options”.
 Select the option "Suspend";

 3. Complete the justification of the suspension and its complement;